CyberConnects2/The-World-RCraft-Launcher/docs/downloads.md

 Part 1: Downloads
 ---

-> [!WARNING]
-> All old versions of the launcher that was previously available on either an official website or an old GitHub repo page will no longer work.
-You need to re-install the launcher from a new GitHub repo page.
-The download links can be find below or simply click the GitHub link in navbar above.

 1. Install the launcher on specified operating system by downloading the installer below.
 2. Ensure the installer isn't blocked by your OS or browser.
 3. Open the installer by double-clicking.